emareg/acamedic/Readme.md

 2. Manually go through it an remove non-scientific terms
 3. Use it to check reference papers
 4. add newly found terms that are in [SCOWL-60](http://app.aspell.net/create)
-5. manually check add further unrecognized terms
+5. manually check and add further unrecognized terms

 #### Terms I have removed